Logius-standaarden/BOMOS-LinkedData/ch01_LinkedData_EN.md

 Go to the website of Platform Linked Data Nederland ([www.pldn.nl](https://www.pldn.nl/)) for more information about how Linked Data can be used.

-## Impact on standardisation and management
+## Impact on Standardisation and Management
 Originally, BOMOS made no real distinction between the types of semantic standards.
 It is applicable to both the conventional approach and the Linked Data approach.
 However, there is certainly a clear difference between the two in terms of the precise structuring of the activities.
 It was always quite a challenge to implement the BOMOS model because each context requires a custom approach.
 With the Linked Data approach to semantic standards, new challenges have also emerged.

 Below we list a number of the challenges and lessons learned from the FIT with Ontologies innovation programme within the temporary employment sector.
 The order roughly runs from development phase to management phase.